Khushjajoo/Pyhton-projects/README.md

-Series of pythin projects and programs that I have coded.
+Series of python projects and programs based on OOP and machine learning concepts.